The Great Midwest

-Read more "Muskies Eleven"The muskellunge resembles the more common pike (no minnow itself) but greatly outclasses it in size and sometimes simply eats pike for breakfast.
+Read more "Columbine Creek"The muskellunge resembles the more common pike (no minnow itself) but greatly outclasses it in size and sometimes simply eats pike for breakfast.

 Read more "Muskies Eleven"The river that lay out on the western horizon was still an unknown to me – a long, mysterious meandering flow.
 The slow, deep, turbid waters of this flow seemed meant to irrigate croplands here in Crawford County, not to accommodate extraordinarily large spawning trout.
 But I was here to expand my horizons, to do radical new things and probe mysterious waters, here to challenge another frontier.